stravalib/stravalib/README.md

 In order to make use of this library, you will need to create an app in Strava which is free to do.
-[Have a look at this tutorial for instructions on creating an app with Strava - we will be updating our docs with this information soon. ]([✨](https://medium.com/analytics-vidhya/accessing-user-data-via-the-strava-api-using-stravalib-d5bee7fdde17)
+[Have a look at this tutorial for instructions on creating an app with Strava - we will be updating our docs with this information soon.](https://medium.com/analytics-vidhya/accessing-user-data-via-the-strava-api-using-stravalib-d5bee7fdde17)

 **NOTE** We will be updating our documentation with clear instructions to support this in the upcoming months